mukaiizawa/Paren/man/man7/paren-tutorial.md

 To make a function that takes any number of arguments, put a period and a space before the last parameter, and it will get bound to a list of the values of all the remaining arguments:

-) (def foo (x y . z)
+) (function foo (x y . z)
        (list x y z))
 #<procedure: foo>
 ) (foo (+ 1 2) (+ 3 4) (+ 5 6) (+ 7 8))
 (3 7 (11 15))

 This type of parameter is called a "rest parameter" because it gets the rest of the arguments.
 If you want all the arguments to a function to be collected in one parameter, just use it in place of the whole parameter list.
 (These conventions are not as random as they seem.
 The parameter list mirrors the form of the arguments, and a list terminated by something other than nil is represented as e.g. (a b . c).)

 To supply a list of arguments to a function, use apply: